The Foundational Investment Thesis of The Future is Sustainability

 - ASTM – American Society for Testing and Materials

 Our team is integrating these mandates into our business model and working with top manufacturers to hit the standards that are required for mass production.

 Up until today, the only reliable supply chain of “sustainable” materials has been wood filler or scraps from sawmills.
-In this day and age, people don’t want the most sustainable part of their products being cut down trees.
+In this day and age, people don’t want the most sustainable part of their products being cut down from trees.